-When Chicago mezcal expert and educator Lou Bank asked a friend in Mexico why more whiskey wasn’t produced in the corn-producing country, his amigo queried, Have you tried pox?
+When Chicago mezcal expert and educator Lou Bank asked a friend in Mexico why more whiskey wasn’t coming out of the corn-producing country, his friend responded to ask if he hadn’t tried pox.

-The spirit, distilled from a mix of corn, wheat, and/or sugar cane, was produced by Chiapas’ indigenous Tzotzil Mayans, who consumed it during ritualistic practices.
-Today, pox (pronounced posh) is joining the rising tide of ancestral pours found at some of the world’s best bars, from Mexico City to, only recently, the United States.
+The spirit, pronounced like “posh,” is distilled from a mix of corn, wheat, and/or sugar cane, and was originally produced by Chiapas’ indigenous Tzotzil Mayans, who would traditionally drink it during religious ceremonies, a practice that continues into the current times.
+In their language, pox means “medicine” or “healing.”
+Today, the spirit is starting to be seen at some of the world’s best bars, from Mexico City to, only recently, the United States.

 “Mezcal has gone viral worldwide, and that has helped other Mexican drinks, such as pox, to be known,” says Julio de la Cruz, the founder of pox-focused bar Poshería, located in San Cristóbal de las Casas, in the southern Mexican state of Chiapas.
 At his bar, De la Cruz focuses on pox he distills personally.
 “When we opened nine years ago, nobody knew anything about pox.
 We were the first to spread the word about this drink.”
 Now, nearly a decade later, the entrepreneur says customers are asking for the spirit by name.

-Despite pox’s growing popularity, the Mexican government has yet to officially recognize it as alcohol.
-Meaning that, right now, there are no legal standards that define how, where or from what materials it’s made.
+Despite pox’s growing popularity, the Mexican government has yet to officially recognize it as a distinct category of spirit, which means that there are currently no rules that define how, where or from what materials it’s made.

 “[O]ur production is completely handmade, respecting the ancestral processes but complying with the quality standards of the government,” says De la Cruz, who at the moment is one of the very few pox producers that can export his spirit outside the country.

 Those who have traveled to hot spot Tulum, Mexico, in the last year or so may have noticed skinny bottles of Siglo Cero pox––currently the most widely distributed brand on the market and the only one that’s exported to the U.S.––at venues like Arca’s Back Bar, Safari and Chef’s Table at La Zebra.
-While Back Bar and Safari have stocked the spirit for the last year, Chef’s Table first introduced it three years ago.
-Meanwhile, in Mexico City, revered bar Fifty Mils, No. 61 on The World’s 50 Best Bars list, has stocked pox for the last two years.
+While Back Bar and Safari have stocked the spirit for the last two years, Chef’s Table first introduced it four years ago.
+Meanwhile, in Mexico City, revered bar Fifty Mils has stocked pox for the last three years.

 Siglo Cero founder Isidoro Guindi debuted his pox brand in 2014, but he recognizes that it has only been in the last few years that the beverage category has started to grow.
 Banking on pox’s continued proliferation, last year he launched a second pox brand, Dondante.